homermeng/DocQA-gpt3.5-engine/README.md

 # DocQA-gpt3.5-engine

 This is a implemtation/remaster of David Shapiro's work of multidocument q&a.
+With better annotation, important line of codes are explained in greater detail.

 ## DISCLAIMER: INFORMATIONAL AND EXPERIMENTATION PURPOSES ONLY